 If you are conducting a patent search to determine if you have freedom to operate or to assess patentability, it is recommended that you refine down the results to reduce the number of patent documents you have to review.
 When conducting a search within PatSnap, the refinement options appear in a pane on the left-hand side of your results display page.
-You can then expand the categories (e.g. Assignee, Grouped Assignee Name) and select the box-filters to add or exclude criteria before hitting the refine button at the bottom of the pane.
+You can then expand the categories (e.g. Assignee, Grouped Assignee) and select the box-filters to add or exclude criteria before hitting the refine button.

 What is the difference between Assignee and Standardized Assignee?